[Holodeck –

 DALBY: Mister Gerron, what’s the nearest star system?

-current position.
-There are eight planets, non of them M-class.
+from our current position.
+There are eight planets, none of them

 HENLEY: Sir, we’re picking up an automated distress call.